Further information#

 Important

-Being able to read and understand the code we write is important.
+Being able to read and understand written code is important.

-In Probability we will start to write our own functions and emphasis will be given there on readability and documenting (as opposed to commenting) the code we will write.
-A specific discussion about using a tool called a docstring as opposed to a comment is here What is the difference between a docstring and a comment.
+In Chapter Functions and data structures you will start to write functions and emphasis will be given there on readability and documenting (as opposed to commenting) the code written.
+A specific discussion about using a tool called a docstring as opposed to a comment will be covered.

-In Modularisation and Tutorial there is a lot more information on how to ensure code is readable and understandable.
+In chapters Modularisation to Testing there is more information on how to ensure code is readable and understandable.

 Why do we use @ for matrix multiplication and not *?#